harness/ff-proxy/docs/endpoints.md

 The base url of these endpoints are configurable if you need to pass them through a filter or another proxy.
 See [configuration](./configuration.md) for details.

 ## Basic startup
 This is the basic data fetched on startup.
-It fetches account project and environment info required for the Relay Proxy to initialise.
-This will page through all projects and environments in an account so may make multiple requests.
+It authenticates each sdk key and parses the project/environment info from the jwt response.
+It then fetches the hashed api keys + optionally targets.
+This will page through this data so may make multiple requests.

-GET https://app.harness.io/gateway/cf/admin/projects - fetches account projects
+POST https://config.ff.harness.io/api/1.0/client/auth - authenticates api key

-GET https://app.harness.io/gateway/cf/admin/environments - fetches account environments
+GET https://app.harness.io/gateway/cf/admin/apikey - gets all hashed api keys for this environment.
+These are required so connected sdks can authenticate using any key from this environment.
+This pages through the api keys so may make multiple requests.

 GET https://app.harness.io/gateway/cf/admin/targets - fetches environment target data (optional - see TARGET_POLL_DURATION config option).
 This pages through the targets so may make multiple requests.